What is intrinsic motivation, and how can you improve yours?

 “Monetary rewards are not a substitute for intrinsic motivation.” – Edwards Deming

 If you’ve been putting off doing a project or repairing a broken part of the house for months, think of how rewarding it’d feel to finish the task.

 6. Spend time with your family and/or friends.

-“Your inner strength is your outer foundation.”
+“Your inner strength is your outer foundation.” ― Alan Rufus

 7. “Just Do It”

 Even Nike knows that the first step is always the hardest.

 Use your intrinsic motivation to earn rewards, not regrets.

 You have complete freedom over what meals you should prepare, when, and how often.

 Opt to eat healthier; not only will it make you look good, but you’ll also feel better.

 No one really accomplishes much on an empty stomach.

 9. Know your wants.